Skip to main content

 In the Settings panel, pick the worker type:

-• Code worker (faster, cheaper): for static HTML pages and public JSON endpoints
+• Code worker (faster): for static HTML pages and public JSON endpoints

 • Browser worker: for JavaScript-rendered pages, clicks, scrolling, popups, or captured background traffic